Frequently asked questions about COVID-19 vaccine

-While COVID-19 vaccines are in short supply, they will be made available to certain high-risk groups by the Washington State Department of Health, following recommendations by CDC’s Advisory Committee on Immunization Practices (ACIP).
-The very limited vaccine in the first weeks will only be given to high risk workers in healthcare settings, people in long-term care facilities, and older adults.
-As Washington State’s vaccine distribution plan moves forward, all individuals eligible for vaccine in earlier phases of the plan will continue to be eligible.
+While COVID-19 vaccines are in short supply, eligibility phases have included high-risk groups determined by the Washington State Department of Health.
+As Washington State’s vaccine distribution plan moves forward, anyone eligible for vaccine in earlier phases of the plan continues to be eligible.

 COVID-19 vaccines are being distributed to hospitals, pharmacies, high-volume sites, community health centers and other providers.
 Learn more about where to get vaccinated in King County.

 Currently, both vaccine supply and appointments are limited.
 You may experience delays due to the very high volume of inquiries.
 This will get easier as vaccine supplies increase and more high-volume sites open.

 Some vaccine providers list the type of vaccine available on their online registration sites or can provide that information over the phone.
 All of the vaccines authorized for use will prevent hospitalization and death from COVID-19.
 All of the vaccines are safe and highly effective.
 However, some important differences are: